 Today, Palace House is one of the Treasure Houses of England, a collection of ten of the most impressive stately homes, palaces and castles open to the public.
 Find out more here (opens new tab).

 PALACE HOUSE ON FILM

-Palace House was used as one of the primary locations in The Honourable Rebel, a new feature film based on Elizabeth Montagu's life.
-The Dining Hall and Drawing Room are just two of the rooms you may recognise in this fascinating true story of Edward 3rd Baron Montagu's older sister.
+Palace House was used as one of the primary locations in The Honourable Rebel, a feature film based on Elizabeth Montagu's life.
+The Dining Hall and Drawing Room are just two of the rooms you may recognise in this fascinating true story of Edward 3rd Baron Montagu's older sister - now available on DVD.
 Find out more...

 Palace House was lovely with a warm welcome inside and a real log fire was crackling away - most inviting after walking in the icy winds!